csharp-delegados

 A delegate is a type that represents a reference to a function or method.
 Delegates allow methods to be passed as parameters, assigned to variables, and executed dynamically at runtime.

-In simple terms, a delegate can be considered as a kind of function pointer, but with the safety and robustness of C#‘s type system.
+In simple terms, a delegate can be thought of as a kind of function pointer, but with the safety and robustness of C#‘s type system.

-To declare a delegate in C# the keyword delegate is used, followed by the signature of the method that the delegate will represent.
+To declare a delegate in C# the delegate keyword is used, followed by the signature of the method the delegate will represent.

 delegate ReturnType MyDelegate(ParameterType parameter1...);